 Understanding the recruitment process is a necessary skill for any successful manager.
 After all, the cost of a bad hire can be significant, not only in terms of time and money spent searching for a suitable candidate, but also by negatively affecting team morale.

-Robert Half is the employee recruitment expert, and we're sharing our top tips on how to recruit employees to help your company thrive.
-From knowing what you're looking for in your next hire to recognizing those qualities when you see them in the candidates you interview, our free resources help you feel capable and confident throughout the employee recruitment process.
+Robert Half is an expert at finding top talent, and we're sharing our top tips on how to recruit employees to help your company thrive.
+From knowing what you're looking for in your next hire to recognizing those qualities when you see them in the candidates you interview, our resources can help you feel capable and confident throughout the employee recruitment process.

 Where are all the good people?

-- Specific job boards — Companies that need specialists would be smart to post their job ads on websites specific to their industry.
+- Specific job boards — Companies that need specialists would be smart to post their job ads on websites particular to their industry.

-- Current employee referrals — Soliciting recommendations from members of your staff is a great way to find new applicants.
+- Current employee referrals — Soliciting recommendations from your own team members is a great way to find new applicants.

-- Your own network — Reaching out to the contacts you've developed over the course of your career could generate good leads, especially when you're hiring for management positions.
+- Your own networks — Reaching out to the contacts you've developed over the course of your career could generate good leads, especially when you're hiring for management positions.

-- Recruitment firms — A staffing firm specializing in recruitment can take a lot of the pressure off you and your team to find the right people.
+- Talent solutions firms — An employment agency specializing in recruitment can take a lot of the pressure off you and your team to find the right people.

 Recruiting might seem straightforward, but it can quickly become complicated — especially when you consider the variables unique to each hiring situation.
 Highly skilled candidates with lots of experience, for example, are often in demand regardless of the economic climate.
-The unemployment rates for skilled positions are lower than the overall unemployment rate, and often significantly so.
-This means top candidates are hard to find, and those who are looking for work may find themselves with multiple job offers.
+Today's historically low unemployment rate means top candidates are hard to find, and those who are looking for work may find themselves with multiple job offers.

 - Consider your actual needs.
-Think about the big picture of your business needs when creating a hiring strategy — what proportions of your team should be full-time, part-time or temporary?
+Think about the big picture of your business needs when creating a hiring strategy.
+What proportions of your team should be permanent or contract positions?
 Robert Half's career professionals can explain the benefits of addressing your hiring needs with a flexible staffing strategy.

 - Promote your opening.
 Posting the job on employment websites, your company’s own career page and all of the outlets listed in the section above is essential.
 And don’t forget to advertise the position internally — creating opportunities for advancement helps create a culture of loyalty.